thisisashwinraj/vulpexWebApp/README.md

   This folder consists the backend files of the web app.
 This stores and manipulates the data.

 - [Frontend](https://github.com/ashwinraj-in/Vulpex-WebApp/tree/master/Frontend):
-  It consists of file used to develop graphical interface through the uses of HTML and Javascript.
+  It consists of file used to develop graphical interface through the use of HTML, CSS and Javascript.

 - [Data](https://github.com/ashwinraj-in/Vulpex-WebApp/tree/master/Data): It contains the data used for building the machine learning model for target prediction.